philals/prisma-auth0-starter/README.md

 - **Scalable GraphQL server:** The server uses [`graphql-yoga`](https://github.com/prisma/graphql-yoga) which is based on Apollo Server & Express
 - **Static type generation**: TypeScript types for GraphQL queries & mutations are generated in a build step
-- **Authentication**: Signup and login workflows are ready to use for your users
+- **Authentication**: Signup and login workflows are based on Auth0 and are ready to use for your users
 - **GraphQL database:** Includes GraphQL database binding to [Prisma](https://www.prismagraphql.com) (running on MySQL)
 - **Tooling**: Out-of-the-box support for [GraphQL Playground](https://github.com/prisma/graphql-playground) & [query performance tracing](https://github.com/apollographql/apollo-tracing)
 - **Extensible**: Simple and flexible [data model](./database/datamodel.graphql) – easy to adjust and extend